 City Walk is Filled with Dining options, and it’s a great place to grab something to eat.
 However, we are going to refrain from recommending anywhere particular.

 We have not actually tried many of the CityWalk restaurants, Mainly as they are all big name, well-known Chain restaurants.
 Sure we have eaten at nearly all the Brands, just not at these particular outlets.

-Really you don’t need us to tell you if you like Taco Bell, Hard Rock Cafe, Margaritaville or Bubba Gump.
+Really you don’t need us to tell you if you like Taco Bell, Hard Rock Cafe, Margaritaville, or Bubba Gump.
 We are not trying to be preachy or say you shouldn’t dine here.
 It’s convenient cheap and you know exactly what you are getting.
 That’s why we don’t need to turn over every establishment and rate and review it would be pointless.
 These Chains maintain the same or similar levels of service and quality across all their joints so you know what to expect.

-If Nothing in the Park has tickled your fancy and you just want a familiar bite to eat in a wellknown US restraint Chain the Head for City Walk, Sometimes this is just what the doctor ordered.
+If Nothing in the Park has tickled your fancy and you just want a familiar bite to eat in a well-known US restraint Chain the Head for City Walk, Sometimes this is just what the doctor ordered.

 Have Your Say

-We would love to hear from you about you Dining experiences in the Park?
+We would love to hear from you about your Dining experiences in the Park?
 Everyone has a unique take on what makes good or awful food and we always like hearing the different sides.
 So let us know your thoughts below.

-Also if you have any questions on the dining option in Universal Studios Hollywood fire away in the comments section Below.
+Also if you have any questions on the dining option in Universal Studios Hollywood fire away in the comments section below.